Floodgate: inference for model-free variable importance: Methodology

 In light of these multiple alternative expressions, we find the mMSE gap remarkably interpretable.
 Note that it only requires the existence of some low-order conditional and unconditional moments of $Y$ to be well-defined, and its value is invariant to any fixed translation of $Y$ and to the replacement of $X$ or $Z$ by any fixed bijective function of itself.
 Furthermore, the mMSE gap is zero if and only if $\condmean \stackrel{a.s.}{=}\condmeanj$, and in particular it is exactly zero when $\jnull$ and strictly positive if $\condmean$ depends at all on $X$, allowing it to fully capture arbitrary nonlinearities and interactions in $\condmean$.

 Note that $\Ij$ has the same units as $Y$, which can help interpretation when $Y$'s units are meaningful (much like it does for the average treatment effect in causal inference).
 However, if a unitless quantity is preferred, such as for comparison between MOVIs across $Y$s with different units, we can also measure variable importance by and extend our methodology to a standardized version of $\Ij^2$, namely, $\Ij^2/\Var{Y}$.
-In fact, with just a little more work, we can even extend our inferential results to a version of the mMSE gap which is invariant to transformations of $Y$, or a version that is zero if \emph{and only if} $\jnull$; see Section~\ref{sec:generalizations} for details.
+In fact, with \acc{some} more work, we can even extend our inferential results to a version of the mMSE gap which is invariant to transformations of $Y$, \acc{or versions that are zero if \emph{and only if} $\jnull$; see Section~\ref{sec:generalizations} and Appendix \ref{sec:iff_movi} for details, with Appendix~\ref{sec:kernelfg} extending our results to the kernel partial correlation of \citet{huang2020kernel}.}